chenxy99/Scanpaths/AiR/README.md

 Datasets
 ------------------

 This dataset is mainly based on [`AiR: Attention with Reasoning Capability`](https://www-users.cs.umn.edu/~qzhao/air.html) as well as [`GQA`](https://cs.stanford.edu/people/dorarad/gqa/download.html).
 You can download the above dataset from the provided links.
-Then you can get the splits of this dataset by execution of the following command
+Then you can get the splits of this dataset by the execution of the following command

 ```bash
 $ python ./preprocess/preprocess_fixations.py